Salesforce Distributed Order Management (Visionary)

 - When issues arise, we have limited visibility into the problem before it impacts customer orders.

 - Managing inventory locations and location groups is done in older systems not designed to support these complex tasks.

-With 3 personas to tell our end-to-end story we ended up creating visual work flows, a lot of sketches, affinity mappings and wire frames (a small sample of these is shown below).
+With 3 personas to tell our story we ended up creating multiple visual work flows, a lot of sketches, affinity mappings and wire frames (a small sample of these is shown below).
 This way we were able to rapidly prototype our thinking and get stake holder feedback early and often in our bi-weekly design reviews.
 We could quickly iterate and make changes without having to do a lot of time consuming rework.

 Part 1 – Carl Places an Online Order